What will students learn if they study Medical Laboratory Technology?

 Are there any requirements that must be satisfied before taking courses in the major?

 Algebra I is a prerequisite for all majors.
-Algebra I competency must be verified with a passing score on the College’s placement test.
+Algebra I competency may be verified with a passing score on the College’s placement test or completion of the appropriate course.
 Students must have a “C” or better in high school laboratory biology and laboratory chemistry.
 As a result of the student’s performance on the College’s placement test, he or she may need developmental coursework.
 All developmental coursework must be completed before they will be considered for admission to the program.

 How long will it take to complete this degree?

 Once students complete developmental coursework (if needed), the degree can be completed in two years of full-time study.
 Students who register for an average of 17 credits each semester can complete the degree in two years.
 Students must register for the summer session following their first year.

 Are graduates eligible for any national certification exams?